What does poverty have to do with the plastic pollution problem?

 We come from different backgrounds, including environmental research, management, and policy, united by a common vision of a plastic waste-free world.
 Get to know the team here!

-What does it mean when you see the Plastic Neutral Certified label?
+What does it mean when you see the Net Zero Plastic Waste (previously Plastic Neutral) Certified label?

-The Plastic Neutral Badge assures customers that the product bearing the label has been certified in compliance with the Plastic Pollution Reduction Standard.
+The Net Zero Plastic Waste (previously Plastic Neutral) Badge assures customers that the product bearing the label has been certified in compliance with the Plastic Pollution Reduction Standard.
 PCX encourages all plastic neutral partners to display the badge on their products, services, and marketing channels, to inspire more companies to take meaningful action today.

 I have questions about PCX – how can I get in touch?